sotrh/learn-wgpu/docs/beginner/tutorial9-models/README.md

 }
 ```

 Make sure that you change the `IndexFormat` that the `RenderPipeline` uses from `Uint16` to `Uint32`.
-Tobj stores the indices as `u32`s, so using a lower bit stride will result in your model getting mangled.
+Tobj stores the indices as `u32`s, so using a lower bit array_stride will result in your model getting mangled.

 ```rust
 let render_pipeline = device.create_render_pipeline(&wgpu::RenderPipelineDescriptor {